anandr07/Quora-Question-Pair-Similarity/README.md

 # Quora-Question-Pair-Similarity

-Quora Duplicate Question Identification Project: Streamlining Quora's question and answer experience by implementing advanced natural language processing techniques to identify and manage duplicate questions.
-The project aims to enhance user satisfaction by optimizing the search for quality answers and minimizing redundancy in question responses.
+Quora Question Pair Similarity project aims to identify duplicate questions using natural language processing.
+Leveraging machine learning algorithms like Logistic Regression, SGD Classifier, and XGBoost, the system achieves accurate classification, enhancing user experience by reducing redundancy in question content on the Quora platform.